Considerations and Flexibility in Tiered Mobility Programs (Part 4 of 4)

 Regardless of age or tenure, individuals who are new to relocation will need plenty of guidance on even the most basic aspects of the timeline and process.
-If the company will be providing a lump sum to employees, we suggest educating them on best practices for choosing appropriate vendors and housing, the intricacies of an immigration timeline, the complex logistics of relocation, and how to maximise their moving budgets.
-If managing the relocation for employees, company stakeholders should educate employees about what to expect before, during and after the move, in areas including visa and immigration, processes surrounding household goods shipments, methods for dealing with culture shock, cultural training, area orientations, and more.
+If the company will be providing a lump sum to employees, we suggest educating them on best practices for choosing appropriate vendors and housing, the intricacies of an immigration timeline, the complex logistics of relocation, and how to maximize their moving budgets.
+If managing the relocation for employees, company stakeholders should educate employees about what to expect before, during, and after the move, in areas including visa and immigration, processes surrounding household goods shipments, methods for dealing with culture shock, cultural training, area orientations, and more.

 Homeowners and Employees with Families

 Many employees, regardless of tier, have more complex needs.
 Those that own homes may need extended support in the area of home finding and/or sales.
 Depending on the origin and destination locations, changes in the standard of living or property values may need to be considered.
 Individuals that come from dual-income households may require employment placement assistance for their spouses/partners – or some other form of accommodation to offset lost income and career opportunities.
-Employees with children will need help finding neighbourhoods that allow for reasonable commute times to work and school, acceptable schools for their children and/or cultural training.
+Employees with children will need help finding neighborhoods that allow for reasonable commute times to work and school, acceptable schools for their children, and/or cultural training.

 When asking critical talent from any tier to relocate, mobility stakeholders have a great deal more to consider.
 C-suite employees, for example, will likely expect a much higher level of support for relocation services.
-Properties being sold and bought may be of higher value, as well as any furniture and collections that might need to be shipped and stored.
+Properties being sold and bought may be of higher value, as well as the furnishings and collections that might need to be shipped and stored.
 These individuals may also expect or require white-glove packing and unpacking services, on-call consultants, and/or a designated concierge who handles all aspects of facilitating the smallest details regarding a relocation.

 However, top-tier/seasoned employees aren’t the only ones who fall into the “critical talent” category.
 What about a highly-skilled manager whose training expertise is needed in a new facility?
 Or a millennial, single account manager whose fluency in Mandarin makes her the perfect on-site point person for a new, long-term partnership?
 In each of these cases, a variety of individual circumstances must also be considered.
 Would either take a loss on their home and investments by moving to a more competitive market?
 Would a home sale benefit be required to offset those losses?
-Will the manager’s son have access to a school that specialises in meeting his special needs?
+Will the manager’s son have access to a school that specializes in meeting his special needs?
 What if the account manager is caring for an ailing parent?
 When getting the right person to the right location is crucial, it’s equally important to remember that employees may have needs that will need to be addressed before they can accept an assignment.

 Employees that have Relocated Before

 When relocating an employee who has had past relocation experience, it could be tempting to assume that s/he may need minimal guidance during the process.
 While it’s certainly true that previous relocation experience can be beneficial during a current relocation, by no means does it mean that these individuals would be completely prepared for the nuances facing them in a new country or scenario.
-Visa and immigration requirements vary from country to country, as do housing markets, the cost of living, geopolitical and social climates, customs and the steps required at each phase of the relocation process.
-Mobility stakeholders should always treat each relocation as though it was their employee’s first to avoid miscommunications, missed deadlines and mismanaged expectations.
+Visa and immigration requirements vary from country to country, as do housing markets, the cost of living, geopolitical and social climates, customs, and the steps required at each phase of the relocation process.
+Mobility stakeholders should always treat each relocation as though it was their employee’s first to avoid miscommunications, missed deadlines, and mismanaged expectations.

-Building Flexibility into Tiered Programmes
+Building Flexibility into Tiered Programs

-Tiered programmes offer a great deal of flexibility to mobility managers and their teams, but employees should never be defined by their tiers alone.
-Rather, by offering a range of service levels and support within each tier, defining the drivers behind each relocation, determining the individual needs of each employee, and then providing the right levels and delivery methods based on those drivers and needs, tiered programmes can provide the right balance of flexibility and employee experience.
+Tiered programs offer a great deal of flexibility to mobility managers and their teams, but employees should never be defined by their tiers alone.
+Rather, by offering a range of service levels and support within each tier, defining the drivers behind each relocation, determining the individual needs of each employee, and then providing the right levels and delivery methods based on those drivers and needs, tiered programs can provide the right balance of flexibility and employee experience.
 Each employee within a tier receives a standard set of services but is also treated as an individual, with an opportunity to receive services that would be of benefit in his/her particular circumstances.
 Ultimately, this benefits all stakeholders involved.